 out in the refrigerator 24 hours

 before cooking.
-Cooking unthawed
+Cooking un-thawed

 tails will result in the meat

-Easy Way To Heat Pre-Cooked Lobster Tails;
+Easy Way To Heat Pre-Cooked Lobster Tails:

+Use 1 quart or 4-5 cups of water and bring water to a full boil.
+Place up to 4 average size tails in top steam colander and cover the pot.
 Lobster will turn red and the flesh becomes white.
-Allow to steam 1 and 1/2 minutes per ounce.
+Allow to steam 1-1/2 minutes per ounce.
 Once heated, take the steam colander to the sink and run cold water over them which stop the cooking process and allow you to rinse-wash the tails.

 Another simple way to cook the lobster tail is to split the shell down the top, pull the meat most of the way out of the shell and let it lay it on top of the shell.
 Place it in a pan with a little water and cover the pan.
 Cook on a medium high heat until the meat turns white, then baste with butter and season with salt and pepper.

-Cooking a Live Whole Lobster and How to Crack it.
+Cooking a Live Whole Lobster and How to Crack it: